-Plus500 fees like any forex broker can be categorised into three areas:
+Plus500 fees like any CFD provider can be categorised into three areas:

 The analysis below examines these four areas and key strengths and weaknesses of forex trading with Plus500.

 The spread for the Australian to American dollar is $0.95 per unit also know as 0.03%.
 At the time of this Plus500 fees analysis the exact spread was 0.6pips.
 Leverage offered by Plus500 is 300:1.

 The British Pound to Australian dollar has a lower spread percentage of 0.02% compared to the two currency pairings above.
 The spread per unit is AU$0.64 and at the time of this review the actual live spread was 3.2pips.

 The overall spreads are not the lowest in the industry with several ECN forex brokers offering lower rates as you can view on the forex trading comparison table or our direct comparison with IC Markets and Pepperstone.
 There are however reasons for this being the case and these are explained in the next section.

 Plus500 has no commissions on any of their trades.
 If you’re new to the concept of commissions, the below explains this concept in greater detail: